 Lesson 1: Creating and Configuring Calendars

-The calendars in MS Project 2010 will determine when a task may be scheduled within the project schedule.
-It will also have influence as to what defines a day, a week and a month.
+Calendars in Project 2010 will determine when a task may be scheduled within the project schedule.
+It will also influence what defines a day, a week and a month.
 The calendars will also work hand-in-hand with the calendar options to determine when and how the tasks will be scheduled.

 In this lesson we will explore:

-How calendars work in MS Project 2010
+How calendars work in Project 2010

 How to create a base calendar